As you may have seen, the Government has announced that Stamp Duty Land Tax (SDLT) will increase on second homes and buy-to-let properties.

 What does this mean for me?

 If your property purchase is currently progressing with us, you don’t need to contact us.
-Your legal team will make the appropriate adjustments to your completion statement in due course if any of the changes are applicable to your transaction.
+Your legal team will make the appropriate adjustments to your completion statement in due course, where changes are applicable to your transaction.
 We will prioritise those transactions that are due to complete imminently.
 Don’t worry if your initial quote from us shows an amount payable for stamp duty, this is only a guide and the actual amount payable will be calculated based on the rates at the time you reach completion.

 If we have already completed our Source of Funds checks, we may need to complete additional checks to verify any additional funds required.